Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/clustering.md

-### Assessing cluster separation
+### Assessing cluster separation {#silhouette-width}

 We check the separation of the clusters using the silhouette width (Figure \@ref(fig:silhouette416b)).
-For each cell, we compute the average distance to cells in each other cluster.
+For each cell, we compute the average distance to all cells in the same cluster.
-We then compute the minimum of these average distances across all clusters, as well as the average distance to cells in the same cluster.
+We also compute the average distance to all cells in another cluster, taking the minimum of the averages across all other clusters.
 The silhouette width for each cell is defined as the difference between these two values divided by their maximum.
 Cells with large positive silhouette widths are closer to other cells in the same cluster than to cells in different clusters.